deibit/simplesqlmapcsrfproxy/README.md

 # simplesqlmapcsrfproxy

-What is 'simplesqlmapcsrfproxy'?
+## What is 'simplesqlmapcsrfproxy'?

 `sqlmap` is a wonderful piece, first of its class, when one is working on a pentest is one of the tools you should definitively use beside `nmap`, `cansina` or `metasploit` and others.

-Bur, sometimes, we found a request we want to test but a csrf-token is needed.
+But, sometimes, we found a request we want to test but a csrf-token is needed.

-`sqlmap` is intelligent enough to extract it from places like fields, params, etc.
+`sqlmap` is intelligent enough to extract it from many places like fields, params, etc.

 But in some situations (see example.py) I found that a little help will help `sqlmap` help you.